slothsoft/example-javascript-website/README.md

 If you don't like the output, remove "-v" from the above script.

-So now we'll able to create a tightly packaged _bundle.js_ and are able to recreate  it on any change of the source files.
+So now we're able to create a tightly packaged _bundle.js_ and are able to recreate it on any change of the source files.
 Nice.